Cho Yu-min

-Cho Yu-min (born 17 November 1996) is a South Korean football centre-back or defensive midfielder who plays for the UAE Pro League club Sharjah and the South Korea national team.
+Cho Yu-min (born 17 November 1996) is a South Korean football centre-back or defensive midfielder who plays for the J1 League club Tokyo Verdy and the South Korea national team.

 Club career

-Suwon FC (2018-2021)
+Suwon FC

 At Suwon FC, Cho Yu-min quickly established himself as a key player.
 He played in both K League 2 and K League 1, showcasing his versatility and defensive skills.
 In the 2021 season, Suwon FC competed in K League 1, and Cho played a crucial role in maintaining the team's position in the league.
 He was also part of the team that achieved promotion to K League 1 in 2020, contributing significantly to their success.

+International career

+On 12 November 2022, Cho Yu-min was named in the South Korea squad for the 2022 FIFA World Cup.
+In May 2026, he was selected for South Korea's 26-man squad for the 2026 FIFA World Cup.
+He was later forced to withdraw from the tournament because of injury and was replaced by Cho Wi-je on 31 May.